Ubykh grammar: Conditional II

-Static Verb Conjugation
+Static verb conjugation

 In all dialects and speakers, only two static tenses exist: present and past.

 Aspect

 There are five basic aspects that exist besides the aspects that exist within the Ubykh tense system.
 They are: habitual, iterative, exhaustive, excessive, and potential.

 A few meanings covered in English by adverbs or auxiliary verbs are given in Ubykh by verb suffixes.

 A speaker may combine one of these aspects with another to convey more complex aspects in conjunction with the tenses.

 Mood

 There are eleven distinct moods in Ubykh: indicative; direct, polite, and emphatic imperative; potential and frustrative optative; irrealis and realis conditional; binary and complex interrogative.

 Indicative

 There is no marker for the indicative mood.

 Imperative moods

 There are two forms of the imperative: a formal, more polite imperative and a direct, curt imperative.

 Direct

 The direct imperative is usually the omission of the singular tense marker:Versus in the plural: